 Having a disagreement is not a competition with winners and losers.
 Though my viewpoint may be wrong on an issue, I am not a failure, nor are the others.
 The stronger the disagreement, the more deeply held the issues.
 In other contexts we would use the words “conviction,” “integrity” and “character.”
 These make for strong disagreements at times.
 But precisely at that level, “iron sharpens iron.”
 For some elders’ groups, these words may sound like pie in the sky, but such an environment can and does exist in other elders’ groups.
 I have been in both kinds.

 5. Accept disagreement.

 Sometimes conviction leads two or more elders to strongly disagree without attaining resolution.
 Abraham and Lot had to separate their entourages because of insurmountable practical issues.
-Pauland Barnabas separated because of strong convictions on what it takes to be a missionary.
-The scripture doesn’t make a judgment as to who was right or wrong.
+Paul and Barnabas separated because of strong convictions on what it takes to be a missionary.
+The Scripture doesn’t make a judgment as to who was right or wrong.
 They simply parted company—no doctrine was at stake.
-Of course, where doctrine isinvolved, we cannot agree to disagree, a stand must be taken.
-Yet humble is the elder who does not try to use “sound doctrine” as a whip to lash out at those who hold differing opinions on matters of application or opinion.
+Of course, where doctrine is involved, we cannot agree to disagree; we must take a stand.
+Yet a humble elder does not try to use “sound doctrine” as a whip to lash out at those who hold differing opinions on matters of application or opinion.